 November: Joan publicly announces that she is bequeathing to Brandies University; her personal library, which includes some 140 scrapbooks on her career; book volumes written and autographed by famed theatrical personalities; and her 1945 "Best Actress" Academy Award.
 Joan states she has already promised Brandeis University President Dr. Abraham L. Sacher the possessions.

 November: Joan meets her future friend and interior designer Carleton Varney when she attends the unveiling ceremony of the newly constructed and decorated "The Drummer's Inn" restaurant, which is located in the New York Coliseum.
 Pepsi-Cola sponsored the restaurant's construction and decoration, which was performed by Varney.

 November: Joan attends the American Cola Bottling Convention in Miami, Florida.

-November 9: Joan is prepared to appear on "The Merv Griffin Show", however, as she is dressing for her appearance on the show that evening, the 1965 New York City Blackout occurs, and the show, which was filmed in New York, is canceled.
+November 9: Joan is scheduled to appear on "The Merv Griffin Show," however, as she is dressing for her appearance, the 1965 New York City Blackout occurs.
+The show, which was filmed in Manhattan, New York, is canceled.

 Mid-December: Joan negotiates starring in an episode of the television show "Chrysler Theater," which is produced by Hope Pictures.

-December 27: Joan signs a contract to play “Diane Miles” in Bob Hope’s "Chrysler Theater” episode “Every Day Is Mother’s Day”, scheduled to begin filming on January 4th, 1966.
+December 27: Joan signs a contract to play “Diane Miles” in Hope Picture's "Chrysler Theater.”
+The episode, which is titled “Every Day Is Mother’s Day," is scheduled to begin filming on January 4th, 1966.

-December 30: Due to time restraints and scheduling, Universal producer, Frank Rosenberg, decides to delay Joan’s scheduled filming of “Every Day Is Mother’s Day” until late January 1966.
+December 30: Due to time restraints and scheduling, Universal Studios producer Frank Rosenberg decides to delay Joan’s scheduled filming of the "Chrysler Theater" episode “Every Day Is Mother’s Day” from January 4th until late January 1966.